Faster Approval of Crop Protection Products Long Overdue

 The pressure for reform is high.
 More than 700 crop protection products are awaiting a decision.
 At the same time, the number of available active substances has shrunk significantly; emergency approvals have recently reached record levels.
 Old substances are disappearing, while new ones—often more selective and environmentally friendly—are not coming in.
 This increases the risk of crop losses, for example in sugar beets or in viticulture affected by mildew, and forces the government to grant exemptions more and more often.

 Switzerland needs a streamlined, EU-compatible approval system with clear deadlines and reasonable fees.
 Faster access to modern products reduces environmental impacts and strengthens supply security.
-Now it remains to be seen how the Federal Council and the administration will set the course.
+It now remains to be seen how the Council of States will set the course.

 Kindly note: